windsurfer99/ST_StreamLabs-Water-Flow/README.md

 ### Install API Key
 After installing the Device Handler and Service Manager and then receiving the key from StreamLabs, it must be entered into the Service Manager.
 In the SmartThings IDE, select the newly installed "StreamLabs Water Flow SM" on the "My SmartApps" page.
 Select "App Settings" in upper right of the  page.
 Expand "Settings" and enter "api_key" in the name box (if not already populated) and the provided key in the value box. select "Update' on the bottom of the page.
 ### Phone App Installation
 Use the standard SmartApp installation methods to install the Service Manager.
 That is, go to the "Automation" page and the "SmartApps" tab.
 Scroll to the bottom and select "Add a SmartApp".
 At the bottom, select "My Apps".
 Select the "StreamLabs Water Flow SM".
 Configure the Service Manager.
-The following provides additional information on the options.
+The following sections provide additional information on the options.

+Once the Service Manager is installed, it will search the StreamLabs cloud for the Water Meter,
 #### Assign Name for Service Manager
 By default, the name will be "StreamLabs Water Flow SM".
 This can be changed if desired with this entry.
 Also this allows (untested) for a second Service Manager to be installed with a unique name to handle a home that has 2 SmartLabs devices.
 #### Enter SmartThings modes when water meter should be away